juansanguinoo/SocialMedia-app/SocialMedia-app-server/README.md

-# Social Media App
+# Sociopedia Backend

-A complete backend of social media project made with NodeJS
+A complete backend of social media project made with NodeJS, ExpressJS and MongoDB as database